frostyviking/HP-EliteDesk-800-G2-OC/README.md

 - LAN: Intel® I219M GbE
 - WLAN/BT: BCM94360NG 2.4&5G WiFi Bluetooth 4.0
 - Audio: Realtec ALC221 Audio Codec

-### This is not a guide, these are pointers on how it currently runs for me.
-### Read up on OpenCore, learn, hit & miss, have fun.

 ## BIOS Settings
 - Advanced -> Boot Options